KedalionDaimon/ESP32-Serial-To-Network-Bridge/README.md

 When reset, the ESP32 outputs its network name, password as well as IP address and port - in case you forget... :)

+Two variants are shown - one that also adds automatically a margin, and one without.